SteveKola/mlh-localhost-github/ck3wlmrt200be1rs1u0wt5m55.md

 No Deep Learning, for me.

-- ### Key Concepts in Machine Learning. by by  [Samuel Edet](https://www.linkedin.com/in/sedet/?originalSubdomain=it) , Doctoral Researcher , Economics,
+- ### Key Concepts in Machine Learning. by  [Samuel Edet](https://www.linkedin.com/in/sedet/?originalSubdomain=it) , Doctoral Researcher , Economics,
 Networks and Business Analytics at IMT School for Advanced Studies, Italy.